hwangjc/HayBoxFGC/README.md

 This is a modified version of HayBox, designed for [B0XX](https://b0xx.com)-style controllers.
 It includes a Brook Wingman compatible mode and CPT compliant SOCD in the FGC modes.
 This readme will cover the main differences and FAQs for our users.
 For more information about HayBox, please visit [the HayBox repo.](https://github.com/JonnyHaystack/HayBox)

+Major changes from HayBox:

+- Brook Wingman FGC mode layout, which is automatically booted into from plugin by a buttonhold
+- Function key in FGC mode to prevent accidental access of the Home button
+- Addition of L3 and R3 buttons in FGC mode
+- Removal of double Up inputs to comply with CPT ruleset
+- Tournament legal Smash 64 layout, which is automatically booted on plugin to an N64
+- Experimental Smash 64 layout with analog modifiers

 [![GitHub issues](https://img.shields.io/github/issues/JonnyHaystack/HayBox)](https://github.com/JonnyHaystack/HayBox/issues)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr/JonnyHaystack/HayBox)](https://github.com/JonnyHaystack/HayBox/pulls)